 Myanmar Economic Outlook

 Inflation rose to 19.5% in July 2022—the latest month for which data is available (June: 19.4%).
-Since then, inflation has likely continued to be fueled by money printing and a weak kyat.
-In July, a new 20,000-kyat (USD 9.50) banknote was issued, potentially stoking price pressures.
-However, average inflation is expected to ease in calendar year (CY) 2023 compared to CY 2022.
+Since then, inflation has likely continued to be driven by money printing and a weak kyat.
+In July, a new 20,000-kyat (USD 9.50) banknote was issued, potentially exacerbating price pressures.
+Average inflation is expected to ease in calendar year (CY) 2024 compared to CY 2023.